Dear Readers,

 Editor

-Brian is a Tomatometer-Approved Critic and belongs to the Society For Cinema and Media Studies, Minnesota Film Critics Alliance, Online Film & Television Association, International Film Society Critics, The Critics Circle, Independent Film Critics of America, National Coalition of Independent Scholars, and the Large Association of Movie Blogs.
+Brian is a Tomatometer-Approved Critic and belongs to the Society For Cinema and Media Studies, Minnesota Film Critics Association, Online Film & Television Association, International Film Society Critics, The Critics Circle, Independent Film Critics of America, National Coalition of Independent Scholars, and the Large Association of Movie Blogs.
 He is also an occasional programmer and regularly appears on the NBC affiliate in the Twin Cities, KARE 11, to review and talk about movies.

 A lifelong cinéphile, he earned his BA in 2006 from the University of Minnesota, Twin Cities, where he studied Art History, Studies in Cinema & Media Culture, and Cultural Studies & Comparative Literature.
 Brian received a Master’s degree in Film Studies from Tiffin University, where he was the 2018 winner of the Award of Excellence in Graduate